hybridcattt/hybridcattt.com/_posts/2021-07-13-start-testing-pragmatic-guide.md

 Treat methodologies and patterns as inspiration, and find what works best for your flow, your team, and your project.

-> If you want to learn more about fundamentals of TDD, I find this article from IBM to be a good resource: [Test-driven Development](https://www.ibm.com/garage/method/practices/code/practice_test_driven_development/).
+> If you want to learn more about the fundamentals of TDD, I find this article from IBM to be a good resource: [Test-driven Development](https://www.ibm.com/garage/method/practices/code/practice_test_driven_development/).

 ## Picking what to test